Home remedies for cold & flu symptoms

 It’s important to note that if you go more than eight hours without urinating, or if you have a headache, dizziness, weakness, incessant vomiting or dark urine, you should seek immediate medical attention since these symptoms can indicate severe dehydration.

-3) Beat the Cold with Lots of Rest
+3) Beat the cold with lots of rest

 Your body’s immune system needs plenty of sleep in order to function properly.
 People who are sleep-deprived are more likely to become ill when they’re exposed to viruses such as influenza or the common cold.
 And, if they do get sick, their symptoms are more likely to last longer than if they were well-rested.